Food intolerance and allergy testing

 Conditions which may be caused or exacerbated by adverse food reactions include asthma, arthritis, irritable bowel syndrome (IBS), migraine, otitis media and skin rashes.
 A wide variety of more nonspecific symptoms can be attributed to food sensitivities such as fatigue, headaches, difficulty losing weight, food addictions and trouble concentrating.

-Allergies versus Sensitivities to Foods
+Food Allergies versus Sensitivities

 Adverse food reactions include any abnormal reaction resulting from the ingestion of a food.
 They can be categorized as food allergies (with an immune response) or food sensitivities/intolerance.
 The existence and classification of food sensitivities have been controversial.
 These types of reactions are difficult to diagnose because the time between consumption and response may be delayed (up to 2 days) and the symptoms are often subtle.
 In many cases ingestion of the offending food paradoxically masks the symptoms temporarily.
 Further-more, multiple causes contribute to food sensitivities, making this area difficult to study.